Skiers should prepare for delays due to closure Wednesday at Snoqualmie Pass

-Skiers and snowboarders making plans to head up to the slopes at The Summit at Snoqualmie should be aware of a traffic closure on Wednesday (Jan.
-11) from 8 a.m.
-To 10 a.m.
+Skiers and snowboarders making plans to head up to the slopes at The Summit at Snoqualmie should be aware of a traffic closure beginning at 10 a.m. on Wednesday (Jan.
+11).

-I-90 at Snoqualmie Pass will be closed for two hours as road crews clear over-hanging snow from the roof of the wildlife crossing tunnel.
+I-90 at Snoqualmie Pass will be closed for approximately two hours as road crews clear over-hanging snow from the roof of the wildlife crossing tunnel.

 The Washington Department of Transportation will have eastbound traffic stopped on I-90 at Milepost 56 near Gold Creek.